gaganshayan/rickandmorty/worksheet.md

 - Add more functionality by taking input from users to create a more tailored, personal experience.
 - Create an 'About' page to present details regarding the technical specifications about the project, present details on technologies used and add biographical data about me, the creator of the project
+- Add a fun video link to give users a better idea of what kind of entertainment the show provides

 ## Components
 ##### Writing out your components and its descriptions isn't a required part of the proposal but can be helpful.